kaixxx/noScribe/README.md

 ﻿# noScribe for macOS
 noScribe for macOS can be used, but it's still under development.
 To use it you currently need conda and/or mamba and ffmpeg (installed e.g. via Homebrew).
 And you need to clone the macOS branch of the repository (not the main branch, since this is unchanged to kaixx's).
-The `whisper.cpp` was compiled using an Apple Silicon Mac so I am not sure, if it will run on an Intel Mac.
+The `whisper.cpp` was compiled using an Apple Silicon Mac so I am not sure, if it will run on an Intel Mac. noScribe for macOS is using `ffmpeg 6.0` from [ffmpeg.org](https://ffmpeg.org/).
+You might need to allow the program to run first.
+TO do so follow [this instruction](https://support.apple.com/de-de/HT202491).

 ## Installation and execution of noScribe on macOS
 Clone the macOS branch of this repository: